microsoft/tf-gnn-samples/README.md

 Results of the training run will be saved as well in a directory (by default `trained_models/`, but this can be set using the `--result_dir` flag).
-Concretely, the following three files are created:
+Concretely, the following two files are created:
 * `${RESULT_DIR}/${RUN_NAME}.log`: A log of the training run.
 * `${RESULT_DIR}/${RUN_NAME}_best_model.pickle`: A dump of the model weights achieving the best results on the validation set.